GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 relate the chosen color to a data value or category.
 For instance, color images of topography or other gridded data will need a mechanism for users to decode what the colors represent.
 Typically, we do this by adding a color scale bar on the outside (or inside) of the map boundaries.
-The module :doc:`psscale` places the color scale bar, with location and size determined by the **-D** attributes.
+The module :doc:`colorbar` places the color scale bar, with location and size determined by the **-D** attributes.
 As for other map features we must specify the reference and anchor points and any adjustments to them, then supply suitable required and optional modifiers: